cybozu/neco-containers/local-pv-provisioner/README.md

     NAME                               STATUS   VOLUME                            CAPACITY   ACCESS MODES   STORAGECLASS    AGE persistentvolumeclaim/sample-pvc   Bound    local-kind-worker2-dummy-dev-02   1Ki        RWO            local-storage   29s
     ```

+## How to cleanup released PVs

+The cleanup process is:
+1. Watches Update events for Persistent Volume
+2. If `spec.storageClassName: local-storage` and `status.phase: Released`, fill first 100MB of the corresponding device with zero value.
+3. Delete the Persistent Volume from Kubernetes API server.

+Note that this cleanup process is executed periodically (interval: 1 hour).

 ## Command-line flags and environment variables